 The invasion and partition of the island resulted in the killing of around 1,500 Turkish-Cypriots and 8,000 Greek-Cypriots due to Turkish bombardment, as well as what has been labeled ethnic cleansing by both sides.
 Turkey occupied the northern 36.2 percent of Cyprus and continues to do so to this day.

-When the fighting stopped soon after the invasion, the result was a partition of the island between the Greek-Cypriot south, an internationally recognized EU country, and the Turkish-Cypriot north, a breakaway state only recognized by Turkey.
+When the fighting stopped soon after the invasion, the result was a partition of the island between the Greek-Cypriot south, an internationally recognised EU country, and the Turkish-Cypriot north, a breakaway state only recognised by Turkey.
 The two sides are separated by a UN buffer zone, referred to as the “Green Zone.”
 Varosha lies just north of the Green Zone in the Turkish occupied part of Cyprus.

 Unlike other towns, it was not resettled, as many towns on both sides of Cyprus were.
 The Turkish army has kept a tight lock on Varosha, knowing it is important enough to be used as a bargaining chip against the Greek side.
 This has resulted in 40 years of sustained decay that has arguably become the most obvious symbol of Cyprus's unresolved conflict.